How to Get a Foundation Permit in Florida

 Furthermore, unpermitted work can create major problems later.
 It can void your homeowner’s insurance, make it impossible to sell your property, and leave you fully liable for any accidents or damages that occur.
 Think of the permit as a form of quality control that protects your financial and physical well-being.
 If you’re ready to get started, you can request a proposal to ensure your project is handled correctly from day one.

-Does Your Foundation Work Require a Permit?
+Does Your Florida Foundation Work Require a Permit?

 When it comes to your property’s foundation, the short answer is almost always yes, you need a permit.
 Think of the foundation as the literal base for your entire investment.
 Any work done on it—whether building, repairing, or modifying—can affect the structural integrity of the whole building.
 That’s why local building departments across Florida have strict regulations in place to protect both property owners and the community.